Experienced Maritime Injury Lawyers For Tug Boat Injuries

-Beard understands your job duties aboard tugs and barges.
-He has handled all types of tug and barge cases including claims involving tow lines, mooring accidents, gangways, transiting between vessels, slip and falls, lashing accidents, cargo handling accidents, injuries caused by chain binders, towing accidents, man overboard wrongful deaths, engine room injuries, and lifting and carrying accidents.
+Trueb & Beard LLC, understands your job duties aboard tugs and barges.
+We have handled all types of tug and barge cases including claims involving tow lines, mooring accidents, gangways, transiting between vessels, slip-and-falls, lashing accidents, cargo handling accidents, injuries caused by chain binders, towing accidents, man overboard wrongful deaths, engine room injuries, and lifting and carrying accidents.

-Beard understands that the work aboard tugs, towing vessels, and barges is demanding and dangerous work.
-He understands how your injuries may impact your ability to do your job in the future.
-Getting you good medical care is a priority with Beard.
+Our experienced maritime injury law attorneys understand that the work aboard tugs, towing vessels, and barges is demanding and dangerous work.
+We understand how your injuries may impact your ability to do your job in the future.
+Getting you good medical care is a priority with Mr. Beard and his partner, Lanning Trueb.
 In most cases, it is possible for an injured crewman to continue working at sea after he/she has recovered from his/her injuries.
-Beard works with your doctors and medical experts to determine the extent of your injuries to be sure that it is safe to continue working aboard your vessel.
-In those cases where you are unable to continue working at sea, Beard will work to get you the financial compensation you deserve for all your injuries, including your future lost earning capacity.
+Our attorneys work with your doctors and medical experts to determine the extent of your injuries to be sure that it is safe to continue working aboard your vessel.
+In those cases where you are unable to continue working at sea, we will work to get you the financial compensation you deserve for all your injuries, including your future lost earning capacity.

 When you are seriously injured at sea, you and your family’s future depends on getting fair compensation for your injuries.
 Never trust the employer or vessel owner’s insurance company to deal with you fairly.
 Within hours of your injury being reported, the insurance company begins working to defeat your claim.
 Shouldn’t you have an experienced maritime lawyer on your side to protect your legal rights?
-Contact Beard and his partners at Trueb & Beard, LLC for a free consultation to discuss your case at 1-800-621-1091.
+Contact James Beard and his partner at Trueb & Beard LLC, for a free consultation to discuss your case.
+Call us at 425-403-1900 or fill out our online contact form.